Marine Protected Areas

 The progress made by Contracting Parties in identifying, selecting and establishing MPAs as components of the OSPAR network is summarised in the latest status assessment report.

-Details of the MPAs that Contracting Parties have nominated to the OSPAR network or have been collectively designated are held in the OSPAR MPA database.
+Details of the MPAs that Contracting Parties have nominated to the OSPAR network or have been collectively designated are held in the OSPAR MPCA database.